OtherBrian/machine-learning/README.md

 ![Reset kernel and clear output](https://screenshot.click/29_21-kfa64-lzcaw.jpg)

-You can then choose to either "Run" all of the cells by going into th "Cell" menu and selecting "Run All".
+You can then choose to either "Run" all of the cells by going into the "Cell" menu and selecting "Run All".
 This will run the code in each cell and thus generate output.
-Alternatively you can go through the notebook cell by cell and run their contents in turn by selecting the cell are pressing Shit+Enter on your keyboard.
+Alternatively you can go through the notebook cell by cell and run their contents in turn by selecting the cell and pressing Shift+Enter on your keyboard.

 **Note: The code cells should be run in order, as later cells rely on code from prior cells.
 Running the cells out of order will lead to errors.
 If you are encountering such errors and can't work out which cell is causing it, consider going to the "Kernel" menu and selecting "Restart Kernel and Run All".**